 July 2 Blackanthem reports that

 Coalition Forces identified a number of launch points for this attack and directed two F16 aircraft to respond.
-The aircraft targeted and bombed the insurgent launch sites.
+The aircraft targeted and bombed the insurgent launch sites."Reviewing the incident"?
+They just had to finally respond to 75 shots inbound, but oh man, what did they actually bomb?
+The Latvians have left and there is no infantry to send or what?

 The bulk of the attacks were conducted from Salim Street, where insurgents persistently use urban areas from which to attack, in order to use civilians as human shields.
 Coalition Forces are reviewing the incident to ensure that appropriate and proportionate force was used in responding to the intense attack.